LisaS7/Django-Shop/readme.md

 * Overriding Django's built in user functionality to create a custom user model, forms, and views.
 * Sending an email with a unique token to validate new users or reset passwords.
 * Configuring the admin view display fields and filters.

+Payment
+* I watched through the chapter of the tutorial for handling payments through Stripe but I decided not to include that in my app since this is a fictional shop.

 Deployment
 * Moving secret keys and other private data to environment variables using the Ubuntu .profile file.